Instruction Attributes#

 The following construction describes CPU functional units analogously

-.
+to define_cpu_unit.
 The reservation of such units can be

 queried for an automaton state.
 The instruction scheduler never